 Located in Nakon Nayok, the family-run Farm de Lek mainly serves as a “play farm” for city kids.
 Here, children can ride horses, gather chicken eggs, learn how organic fertilizer is made, and get up close with goats, rabbits and pigs.
-Kids can also do some vegetable gardening, experiencing first-hand how their food is grown.
-There is also an outdoor playground with a tree house.
-Other activities include swimming, canoeing and zip lining.
+Kids can also do some vegetable gardening, learning first-hand how their food is grown.
+There is also an outdoor playground with a tree house, swimming pool, canoeing and zip lining.
 Advanced bookings are required for visits.
 The farm offers set or customized programmes, which include hands-on farm activities, lunch and play time.
-Birthday parties can also be organized.
+You can even organise a birthday party here.

 Thailand’s first dairy farm, the Thai-Danish Dairy Farm in Saraburi offers two farm tours that last 1 or 2.5 hours.
 Given the expansive grounds, parts of the tours are covered by tram.
 Highlights include seeing a large rock embedded with plant fossils, walking in expansive fields with varieties of grass used as cattle fodder, exploring natural forests of Burmese Rosewood, learning how to milk cows, feeding calves and taking in views of the surrounding mountains.
 Visitors can also enjoy a cowboy show, and visit a small petting zoo with sheep, goats, camels and more.